onetimesecret/onetimesecret.github.com/_posts/technical/2012-01-30-protecting-credentials.md

 from 'fishing', implying that there is a bait and that someone is waiting for a bite from a victim.
 This is because phishing attacks often involve sending a potential victim some sort of request or message, often forged or made to look like it is from some other individual or company.
-The 'bait' is message that is a call to action on the victims part, enticing them to give up some private information.
+The 'bait' is a message that is a call to action on the victims part, enticing them to give up some private information.
 </p>
 <p class="indent"> For example: they might send an email claiming to be your bank informing you that